-Form-Based Zoning
+Form Based Code

 A city's zoning code is the most consequential tool to addressing desired land use outcomes and it can be calibrated to be more effective.
-Form-Based Zoning have become an popular means of guiding new development to be more predictable and more compatible to existing neighborhood fabric.
-While more extensive information on this tool can be found in Chapter 11: Development Regulations, the images on this page and the facing page provide a snapshot of how Form-Based Zoning districts would work in a particular area of Annapolis.
+Form Based Codes have become an popular means of guiding new development to be more predictable and more compatible to existing neighborhood context.
+While more extensive information on this tool can be found in Chapter 12: Development Regulations, the images on this page and the facing page provide a snapshot of how Form Based Code zoning districts would work in a particular area of Annapolis.

-Form-Based Zoning provides greater direction to new development by regulating the look, or form, of the building and how it should be situated on its site.
-This allows zoning districts which follow Form-Based Zoning to better respond to local context.
+Form Based Code provides greater direction to new development by regulating the look, or form, of the building and how it should be situated on its site.
+This allows zoning districts which follow Form Based Code to better respond to local context.

-As part of the planning process for Annapolis Ahead 2040, new Form-Based Zoning districts were developed in concept for the commercial area of West Annapolis as part of the West Annapolis Master Plan.
-Unlike the existing zoning districts which appear more arbitrary in shape, the Form-Based Zoning districts shown on this page reflect existing neighborhood features such as the established residential area, Rowe Boulevard, and the popular existing shopping center.
+As part of the planning process for Annapolis Ahead 2040, new Form Based Code zoning districts were developed in concept for the commercial area of West Annapolis as part of the West Annapolis Master Plan.
+Unlike the existing zoning districts which appear more arbitrary in shape, the Form Based Code districts shown on this page reflect existing neighborhood features such as the established residential area, Rowe Boulevard, and the popular existing shopping center.

-The zoning districts proposed are ultimately reflective of the adjacent features and the Form-Based Zoning for each of these districts would then include requirements that produce buildings suited to these contexts.
+The zoning districts proposed are ultimately reflective of the adjacent features and the Form Based Code of each of these districts would then include requirements that produce building suited to these contexts.
 In addition to the building forms, the allowed uses of the buildings are also tailored to their context, as shown on the facing page.

-FIGURE 4-26: PROPOSED FORM-BASED ZONING DISTRICTS FOR WEST ANNAPOLIS FROM THE WEST

-ANNAPOLIS MASTER PLAN (2021)
+FIGURE 4-26: PROPOSED FORM-BASED ZONING DISTRICTS FOR WEST ANNAPOLIS FROM THE WEST ANNAPOLIS MASTER PLAN (2021)